 If you’ve lost a loved one, we’re very sorry for your loss.
 Please know that you have our deepest sympathies and that our hearts are truly saddened for the loss you’ve experienced.
 No one should have to suffer what you are suffering at this moment.
 We hope that this packet provides you with the encouragement and resources you need in this moment of crisis.

 You are not alone.
-The opiate epidemic claimed more than 3,000 lives in 2015 and was the leading cause of accidental death.
-The families of those and so many others have formed The GAP Network to provide each other with support, advocate for prevention, and give others hope.
+According to provisional data for 2017 from the CDC the narcotics epidemic claimed more than 66,000 lives and was the leading cause of accidental death.
+The families of those and so many others have formed The G.A.P.
+Network to provide each other with support, advocate for prevention, and give others hope.

 If you know someone who has lost a loved one, please share these resources with them.
 They need you now more than ever.
 The grieving process can often become complicated where addiction is involved.